UK Government borrowing surges to highest September figure in five years

 Public sector net borrowing rose to £20.2 billion for the month, £1.6 billion higher than in September 2024, the Office for National Statistics said.

+The figure means the Government spent more on the public sector than it received in taxes and other income in September, requiring it to borrow billions of pounds.

+September’s borrowing was lower than the amount most economists had been expecting at £20.8 billion.

-Most economists were expecting borrowing to total £20.8 billion in September, higher than the £20.1 billion the UK’s independent fiscal watchdog, the Office for Budget Responsibility (OBR), forecast in March.
+However, it came in slightly ahead of the £20.1 billion the UK’s independent fiscal watchdog, the Office for Budget Responsibility (OBR), had forecast in March.

+August’s borrowing figure had also been the highest recorded for that month since the onset of the Covid pandemic.

+Furthermore, borrowing in the current financial year, between March and September, hit nearly £100 billion.

 ONS chief economist Grant Fitzner said: “Last month saw the highest September borrowing for five years.